shoplineos/shopline-sdk-go/README.md

 ### Init App and Client
 ```
     // 1.
-Create an app
+Create an app instance
   appInstance := client.App{
-      AppKey:      "",              // replace your data
+      AppKey:      "",              // Replace with your data
-      AppSecret:   "",              // replace your data
+      AppSecret:   "",              // Replace with your data
-      Scope:       "read_products,write_products,read_orders,write_orders", // replace your data
+      Scope:       "read_products,write_products,read_orders,write_orders", // Replace with your data
-      RedirectUrl: "http://appdemo.myshopline.com/auth/callback",           // replace your data
+      RedirectUrl: "http://appdemo.myshopline.com/auth/callback",           // Replace with your data
   }

-  handle := "zwapptest" // replace your data
+  handle := "zwapptest" // Replace with your data
-  accessToken := "" // replace your data
+  accessToken := "" // Replace with your data

   // 2.
 Create the client instance
-  // Use the support library to create the client; it will register relevant handlers
+  // Use the support tool to create the client; it will register relevant handlers
   c := support.MustNewClient(appInstance, handle, accessToken)
   appInstance.Client = c